thu-coai/KdConv/README.md

 ## Data

+(You may need need the [Tencent Pretrained Word Embedding](https://ai.tencent.com/ailab/nlp/en/embedding.html) we used in experiments.)

 The data files are in the `./data` folder.
 It contains three domains film/music/travel, and each domain folder includes split sets  `train/dev/test.json` and the corresponding knowledge base file `kb_DOMAIN.json` that was used to collect and construct the corpus.

 We take the music domain for instance.
 After loading `train.json`, you will get a list of conversations.
 Each conversation looks like the following: